352vishal/feedback/README.md

 Create a feedback form for a restaurant with the following questions and layout details.

+This Project Created in Angular
+Langurges Used is:
+html,
+css,
+ts
+Server Used for local Data Store: json server

 # Project Setup
+Step 1: Angulare

-Step 1: clone the project: `git clone` `https://github.com/352vishal/feedback`
+Step 2: clone the project: `git clone` `https://github.com/352vishal/feedback`

 Step 3: `git pull origin develop` or `master`